Skip to main content

 Developer portal login modal window

-When your account is created and you have logged in, you will notice that the top menu will have several things that have been added to it.
+When your account is created and you have logged in, you will notice that the top menu contains several new items.

 Developer portal menu when logged in

-When you click the Browse APIs you will be redirected to this link: https://developer.anthology.com/portal/displayApi Which has several components:
+When you click the Browse APIs you will be redirected to our Swagger for APIs: https://developer.anthology.com/portal/displayApi

 Overall Swagger API structure

-This applies to most of our APIs, at least the ones that use Swagger for documentation.
+This applies to our Learn, Ally and Student APIs that user Swagger for documentation.

-1. This is a version selector, it defaults to the latest supported version, however the dropdown contains older and newer versions (unsupported)
+1. Version Selector.
+This defaults to the the latest supported version.
+The dropdown menu also contains older versions and newer, not-yet-supported versions.

-2. This a json version of the complete page (Swagger) that can be used to import all endpoints in a program such as Postman.
+2. Link to JSON version.
+This is a JSON version of the Swagger page.
+The JSON version can be used to import all endpoints in a program such as Postman.

-3. Group of APIs related to that specific title.
-You will find lots of apis divided by group with different methods.
+3. Topic Title.
+Group of APIs related to that specific topic.
+You will find APIs divided by group with different methods.

 Endpoint structure